8085 INSTRUCTION SET

 Push register pair onto stack

-The contents of the register pair designated in the operand are copied onto the stack in the following sequence.
+| PUSH Reg. pair Pop off stack to register pair | The contents of the register pair designated in the operand are copied onto the stack in the following sequence.
 The stack pointer register is decremented and the contents of the highorder register (B, D, H, A) are copied into that location.
 The stack pointer register is decremented again and the contents of the low-order register (C, E, L, flags) are copied to that location.
+Example: PUSH B or PUSH A |

-The contents of the memory location pointed out by the stack
+| POP Reg. pair | The contents of the memory location pointed out by the stack |

 pointer register are copied to the low-order register (C, E, L, status flags) of the operand.
 The stack pointer is incremented by 1 and the contents of that memory location are copied to the high-order register (B, D, H, A) of the operand.
 The stack pointer register is again incremented by 1.